timbeiko/candycrisis/README.md

 - [x] Refactor current code to let user choose between manual and automatic mode
 - [ ] For automatic mode, output intermediate screens to file rather than on-screen
   - Perhaps save them in memory and only output at the end of the game ?
-- [ ] Save & output the total number of moves it took to solve all the puzzles of the input file
+- [x] Save & output the total number of moves it took to solve all the puzzles of the input file
-- [ ] Choose heuristic to implement
+- [x] Choose heuristic to implement
-- [ ] Decide "how deep" to search at each turn / what algorithm to use
-- [ ] ???

 ### First deliverable (Feb.
 15)
 Manual entries + Functionality of the rules of the game